paritytech/polkadot-sdk/docs/BACKPORT.md

 # Backporting

-This document explains how to backport a merged PR from `master` to `stable`.
+This document explains how to backport a merged PR from `master` to one of the `stable*` branches.
 Backports should only be used to fix bugs or security issues - never to introduce new features.

 ## Steps